mikhailyatsenko/encryptnotes_backend/README.md

 # Short notes encryption service.

 This is a backend for short message encryption service.

-Based on React, Node.js, Express.js + PostgreSQl
+## Technologies Used
+- Node
+- xpress.js
+- TypeScript
+- PostgreSQl

 How it works: [https://mikhailyatsenko.github.io/encryptnotes/](https://mikhailyatsenko.github.io/encryptnotes/)